J. P. Pickens: Life

-J.P. also had a passion for the written word, and in 1958 he owned a bookstore in Portland, Oregon, “Days and Nights,” and carried many titles from Grove Press, which was at that time embattled in court for distributing Henry Miller's works, among others.
+He also had a passion for the written word, and in 1958 he owned a bookstore in Portland, Oregon, "Days and Nights", and carried many titles from Grove Press, which was at that time embattled in court for distributing Henry Miller's works, among others.
 Later when he lived in Lagunitas, (western Marin County) he worked at the Discovery bookstore in San Francisco.
 He loved to tell his friends about buying books from people who had just shoplifted them from the City Lights Bookstore up the block.

-J.P. embraced the philosophy put forth in Jan Yoor’s book, “The Gypsies.”
+He embraced the philosophy put forth in Jan Yoor's book, The Gypsies.
 That philosophy of total freedom of actions, of non-ownership of possessions, defined his adult life and was far more revolutionary than most people could deal with.
 His incredible generosity (he would give the shirt off his back if he saw the need, and did so frequently), his deep love for his family and friends, the heart-felt music he composed and played as naturally as he breathed, all speak of a man committed to his desire to live life fully and without restraints.
 J.P. had a rascally sense of humor, though; another story he loved to tell was of the Romany Gypsy family that lived in the flat above the Pickens in San Francisco in early 1963.
 The father of the family would go out at night with a crowbar and smash fenders on cars parked along the street, then come along the next morning to offer to do the bodywork repairs.
 J.P. thought this was hilarious and told the story often with great relish.